raymond-w-ko/omegacomplete.vim/README.md

 ### Underscore Terminus Mode
 This is really for Google Style C++ where member variables end in an underscore.
 From my experience, when creating constructors or false positives are triggered sometimes you want the one that ends with an underscore.
-This means playing around with <C-n> and <C-p> which is not that efficient.
+This means playing around with Ctrl-N or Ctrl-P which is not that efficient.
 Now, when your input word ends in an underscore, that completions that have an underscore as their ending character are placed first.